Porn star Ron Jeremy declared mentally incompetent, unable to stand trial for rape

 Jeremy pleaded not guilty after a grand jury indicted him on 34 counts of sexual assault, including 12 counts of rape.

 “When he was arrested two years ago I said he would be found innocent of all charges,” Jeremy’s attorney Stuart Goldfarb said in an email.
-“Two years have passed and with the additional discovery I received I believed he would have have been found innocent.
-It is unfortunate due to mental condition he will not go to trial and have the the opportunity to clear his name.”
+“Two years have passed and with the additional discovery, I received I believed he would have been found innocent.
+It is unfortunate due to mental condition he will not go to trial and have the opportunity to clear his name.”

 Jeremy, who has remained in jail since his arrest in 2020, did not attend the hearing.